The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 And here's Chris Van Holland.

-Uh uh says the New York Times story is correct.
+It says the New York Times story is correct.

-I think that that's generally uh correct, uh, other than the fact that you continue to have a fairly large contingent of House Republicans who think that it would not be so bad if the United States didn't pay its bills and default on its debt.
+I think that that's generally correct, other than the fact that you continue to have a fairly large contingent of House Republicans who think that it would not be so bad if the United States didn't pay its bills and default on its debt.

-And that continues to be a wild card.
+And that continues to be a wildcard.

-I do think that the leaders, both in Congress and of course the White House on both political parties are trying to find a solution here.
+I do think that the leaders, both in Congress and, of course, the White House on both political parties are trying to find a solution here.

 And the focus remains, Andrea, on trying to get a grand bargain.